Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 ID of the player resource Feudal Town Center Limit.
 Check [here](../../resources/resources/#218-early-town-center-limit "Jump to: Game Mecahnicsc > Resources > #218-early-town-center-limit") for more info about what this resource does.

-### 11.194. cAttributeUnused1
+### 11.194. cAttributeFishingProductivity

 Value: `#!cpp int 219`

-ID of the player resource Unused1.
+ID of the player resource Fishing Productivity.
 Check [here](../../resources/resources/#219-fishing-productivity "Jump to: Game Mecahnicsc > Resources > #219-fishing-productivity") for more info about what this resource does.

-### 11.195. cAttributeUnused2
+### 11.195. cAttributeUnused220

 Value: `#!cpp int 220`

-ID of the player resource Unused2.
+ID of the player resource Unused220.
 Check [here](../../resources/resources/#220-unused-resource-220 "Jump to: Game Mecahnicsc > Resources > #220-unused-resource-220") for more info about what this resource does.

 ### 11.196. cAttributeMonumentFoodTrickle